Bielema has happy return as Illinois pounds Wisconsin 34-10 - WHIZ News

 THE TAKEAWAY

-Illinois: The Illini won with the same style that Bielema had so much success with at Wisconsin.
-They outrushed Wisconsin 137-2, made fewer mistakes than their opponent and won at the line of scrimmage.
-Illinois hosts Iowa and No. 21 Minnesota the next two weeks in games that could determine how much of a factor they are in the Big Ten West race.
+Illinois: The Illini established themselves as possible contenders for the Big Ten West title. llinois hosts Iowa and No. 21 Minnesota the next two weeks in games that could determine how much of a factor they are in that race.

-Wisconsin: The Badgers have to start asking themselves some difficult questions about the direction of their program as they’ve fallen below .500 after opening the season in the Top 25.
-Wisconsin’s offense was hurt by injuries that knocked tight end Hayden Rucci, Guerendo and wide receiver Skyler Bell out of the game.
-The Badgers also announced before the game that tight end Clay Cundiff is out for the rest of the season after getting carted off the field at Ohio State.
+Wisconsin: The Badgers have to start asking themselves some difficult questions about the direction of their program as they’ve fallen below .500 after opening the season in the AP Top 25.
+Wisconsin’s offense was hurt by injuries that knocked tight end Hayden Rucci, Guerendo and wide receiver Keontez Lewis out of the game.

 UP NEXT

-Note: This story has been corrected to show that Keontez Lewis, not Skyler Bell, was the injured Wisconsin receiver.